 Poke around, enjoy what we have to offer … comment on anything you’d like … and most of all ….

 And now a bit about me and mine …

 I grew up in the San Francisco of the 60s and 70s.
 Most of my teachers in parochial school were closet hippies so we were always doing creative things — macrame, recyclable crafts, and lots of needlework.
-My mom was big on and crafts and of her seven children, I inherited this “gene” the most (altho I do have a brother who is a phenomenal graphic artist).
+My mom was big on arts and crafts and of her seven children, I inherited this “gene” the most (altho I do have a brother who is a phenomenal graphic artist).
 She was a great enabler, helping me to buy the latest McCall’s Needlework & Craftsmagazine … or the issue ofWoman’s Day with knitting and crocheting from the Partridge Family.

 At about the age of 8, I taught myself to knit — sneaking under my older sister’s bed, absconding with her knitting and knitting away on her piece, learning as I went.
 Before she came back in the room, I’d pull out what I’d knit and she was never the wiser!

 Mom split us up and took me to the store to get yarn (acrylic … cheap but effective), needles and the book — Knitting Without Tears.
 After reading, and re-reading, and re-reading … I was hooked!
 I began designing at the age of 12 and haven’t looked back since.

 I currently have published designs in a few books (see the “my knitting books” sidebar), magazines, online e-zines, and online websites.
 I have a Ravelry store-front, where I sell pdfs of many of my designs as well as on Craftsy and (for those in Europe) Love Knitting.